 1. Walk Your Dog When It's Cool

-This is probably an obvious tip but one that folks sometimes don't consider enough.
-It's a great idea to take your dog out on daily walks, but be mindful of when and where you walk him.
+This is an obvious tip, but one that folks sometimes don't consider enough.
+Spring, summer, and even fall are great seasons to take your dog out on sunny walks, but be mindful of the temperature and when and where you walk him.
 The best time to walk your dog is in the morning or late evening, when the pavement is cool.
-Avoid walking your dog in the afternoon when the sun is high in the sky or early evening, because the pavement will be hot.
+Avoid walking your dog in the afternoon or early evening when it's hot outside, because the pavement will be its hottest.

 2. Toughen Your Dog's Paws